 Safety Promotion refers to the collection of activities undertaken by our organization to promote a positive safety culture.
 Safety has been a Core Value at ABX for many years.
 Our implementation of a Safety Management System will refresh and improve our commitment to that core value.
 As part of our SMS implementation, a Safety Culture Survey will be conducted and every ABX employee will be invited to participate.
 This survey will conducted through Survey Monkey, a confidential and reliable survey vendor.
 The Safety Culture Survey will benchmark our current safety culture against future surveys and determine areas where additional attention or resources are needed.
 We will repeat this survey every two years to measure improvements in our organizational culture.
 Please look for the survey in your email.
 It will be distributed next week.

 ABX Air has established an SMS Safety Hotline that includes email and voice mail capabilities.
 This service can be used by ABX employees, vendors, or contract employees.
 Confidential safety reports can be sent to email@example.com or by calling the SMS Safety Hotline at 1-937-366-3000 and leaving a voice mail message.
 All reports will be kept confidential.
 Emails and identified voice mail messages will receive a reply.
 Completely anonymous reports can be submitted to WeTip, a neutral third-party service providing 24-hour, 365-day service at 1-800-782-7246 or by visiting their web site at www.wetip.com.

-Our on-time service performance for DHL for the month of July--which starts the third quarter--is 98.52%, subject to verification.
-Similarly, for the second quarter of 2014, on-time performance came in at 98.78%, all subject to verification.
-We finished June with a 98.92% on-time performance for DHL, subject to verification.
+Our on-time service performance for DHL for the month of September, subject to verification, is 98.41 percent.
+Similarly, for the third quarter of 2014, on time performance to date is at 98.38 percent, all subject to verification.

 That is all for this week’s INFOline.
 Thank you for all you do to make ABX Air a success.
 Take care.